platformsh/platformsh-docs/docs/src/development/variables/set-variables.md

 One example would be to define a Node.js application's build on a production branch (`NODE_ENV=production`), but use development mode (`NODE_ENV=development`) for each of your development environments.
-Assuming you have a `main` environment for production and then a `staging` environment with more child environments for development, run the following commands:
+Assuming you have a `main` environment for production and a `staging` environment with more child environments for development, run the following commands:

 ```bash